Connect a client

 | EU | `https://api.eu.integrator.io/celigo-mcp` |

 If you sign in at `integrator.io` you are on US; at `eu.integrator.io` you are on EU.
+OAuth sign-in routes to the tenant that matches the endpoint you configured.

 ## Troubleshooting